alex-yung-github/ML-Work/README.md

 - knn.py: Coded a KNN that would classify irises without using Python libraries
 - knnLibraries.py: Coded KNN that would classify irises with using Python libraries

+## "3.3 K-Means"
+within this project there are 3 main files:
+- kmeans.py: Coded a K-Means network that would classify irises without using Python libraries
+- kmeansLibraries.py: Coded K-Means that would classify irises with using Python libraries
+- bruh.py: for some reason, my imports were returning errors so I was debugging within the file.
+The name "bruh" was an expression of my frustration.

+# 4: More complicated machine learning algorithms

+## "4.1 CNN"
+- Created a CNN that identified objects within an image (dogs vs cats).
+However, this work was performed on my better computer which I do not currently have access to, so I will have to upload it later.
+To see a better image classifier, please visit the "trash-boat" repository and view the Yolo-v5 network created to identify trash.

+## "4.2 Q2 Project Stuff"
+Another mini-project in which we modified KNN's weighting formula to see if we could gain greater results using more rounded curves in comparison to the typical straight line.
+Research paper will be posted at a later time when access is regained.

+## "4.3 SVM"
+I created support vector machines: one of which to classify the iris dataset (irisSVM.py) and the other to classify random points a different classes (svm.py).

+# 4.4 - 9 TBD